matanyahu/ibm-blockchain-roadshow/README.md

   vagrant up
 	```

-- You may read and compare logs from vagrant VM creation process on your machine with [this file](./logs/vagrant-up.log)
 - Go get coffee... this will take a few minutes.
 - Once complete, you should be able to ssh into the Vagrant VM just created: